What Can You Build

 Build an API

 We needed a quick API for a demo.
-Told @dev:
+Told @cedar:

 Build me something that tracks inventory — products, quantities, alerts when stock is low.